Carmen D. Caruso

 Born and raised in Chicago, Carmen has been married to Ellyn Caruso since 1983, the principal of Caruso Communications LLC/Caruso PR.
 They have three grown sons and reside in the Beverly neighborhood of Chicago.

 Carmen serves on the advisory board of Catholic Charities of Chicago and previously established the father/son service program in which students of Mount Carmel High School and their Dads performed service projects in conjunction with Catholic Charities.
 Carmen also served as an officer of the Mount Carmel High School Fathers Club when his sons attended that school.
-Carmen is also a member of the Union League Club of Chicago and along with Ellyn, is proud to support their Boys & Girls Clubs.
+Carmen is also a member of the Union League Club of Chicago and serves as a Trustee for the Union League Boys & Girls Clubs.

 Carmen D. Caruso has received widespread professional recognition for many years, including: